 Creativity in the workplace is not used enough.
 Employees are used to following instructions, if they have a problem, they call the boss and wait for instructions.
 When you start the continuous improvement journey, you will empower them to find solutions for their daily issues.
 The first time you tell them that they will look at you with disbelief, and the next couple of weeks, and months they will wait for your change in opinion.

 Why do they react that way?
 First, because after years of not-thinking and waiting for others to solve some problems while they know the solutions seem unreal.
 The second reason is fear of what can happen to them if they messed up.
 But, by using PDCA and teaching them how to use it, you are going to help them to learn a standard way to solve problems.
 PDCA is a guide, a standard of the thinking process to solve a problem.

-PDCA is not only the standard to solve problems, but a way to boost their creativity by unleashing their ideas in a controlled test environment.
-Over time, they learn more about how to use the tool, but also about how thinking without limits, about new and creative ways to solve problems, and improve their processes.
+PDCA is not only the standard to solve problems, but a way to boost their creativity.
+It does it by unleashing ideas in a controlled test environment.
+Over time, they learn more about how to use the tool.
+More importantly, how to think without limits about new and creative ways to solve problems and improve their processes.
 When that happens, you will be the one in disbelief, asking yourself why you did not start doing this before.